 The following table sets forth information concerning beneficial ownership of the Company's Class A and Class C common stock and combined voting power of Class A, Class B, Class C and Class D common stock for: (a) each director and the nominees for director; (b) each named executive officer; and (c) the directors and executive officers as a group.
 For each person known to the Company to own more than five percent of any class of the Company's common stock, the information provided is as of the date of their most recent filing with the SEC.
-For our stockholders (other than NRG), percentage of beneficial ownership is based on 34,586,250 shares of Class A common stock outstanding as of January 31, 2016 and 62,784,250 shares of Class C common stock outstanding as of January 31, 2016, and percentage of combined voting power is based on 78,380,230 votes represented by our outstanding Class B, Class C and Class D common stock in the aggregate as of January 31, 2016.
-For NRG, who is the sole beneficial owner of our Class B and Class D common stock outstanding as of January 31, 2016 and 62,784,250 shares of Class A common stock outstanding as of January 31, 2016 and 62,784,250 shares of Class C common stock in the aggregate as of January 31, 2016.
-For NRG, who is the sole beneficial owner of our Class B and Class D common stock outstanding as of January 31, 2016, and percentage of combined voting power is based on 78,380,230 votes represented by our outstanding Class A class B and Class C common stock within 60 days of January 31, 2016, and percentage of combined voting power is based on 78,380,230 votes represented by our outstanding Class A, Class B, Class C and Class D common stock in the aggregate as of January 31, 2016.
-For our directors and executive officers, the percentage of beneficial ownership is based on 78,380,230 votes represented by our outstanding Class C common stock within 60 days of January 31, 2016, and percentage of combined voting power is based on 78,380,230 votes represented by our outstanding Cl
+For our stockholders (other than NRG), percentage of beneficial ownership is based on 34,586,250 shares of Class A common stock outstanding as of March 7, 2016 and 62,784,250 shares of Class C common stock outstanding as of March 7, 2016, and percentage of combined voting power is based on 78,380,231 votes represented by our outstanding Class A, Class B, Class C and Class D common stock in the aggregate as of March 7, 2016.
+For NRG, who is the sole beneficial owner of our Class B and Class D common stock, percentage of beneficial ownership is based on 34,586,250 shares of Class A common stock as of Class A common stock outstanding as of March 7, 2016 and 62,784,250 shares of Class D common stock, percentage of beneficial ownership is based on 34,586,250 shares of Class A common stock outstanding as of March 7, 2016 and 62,784,250 shares of Class C common stock outstanding as of March 7, 2016, plus any shares exchangeable into Class A or Class C common stock within 60 days of March 7, 2016, and percentage of combined voting power is based on 78,380,231 votes represented by our outstanding Class A, Class B, Class C and Class D common stock in the aggregate as of March 7, 2016, plus any shares exchangeable into Class A or Class C common stock within 60 days of March 7, 2016, and percentage of combined voting power is based on 78,380,231 votes represented by our outstanding Class A, Class B, Class C and Class D common stock in the aggregate as of March 7, 2016.
+For our directors